Viktoru/mlfruitandnut/mlfruitandnut/docs/development.md

 - The construction.js file, it is a custom function built for the custom module mlfruitandnut.

 - In there you can order the columns, short, filter, search and add other futures.
 You can visit [this website](https://datatables.net/examples/index) for more information.
+The code below is the code I am using for this module.

 ```bash
 (function($, Drupal) {